-Restricted Cash.
-Restricted cash consists of amounts escrowed for future capital expenditures as required by certain of our mortgaged properties and cash held for the operations of our consolidated joint venture in which we own a 61% equity interest.
+Restricted Cash and Cash Equivalents.
+Restricted cash and cash equivalents consist of amounts escrowed as required by the agreements governing certain of our mortgage debt and cash held for the operations of our consolidated joint venture.

 Derivative Instruments and Hedging Activities.
 We account for our derivative instruments at fair value.
 Accounting for changes in the fair value of a derivative instrument depends on the intended use of the derivative instrument and the designation of the derivative instrument.
 The change in fair value of the effective portion of the derivative instrument that is not designated as a hedge or that does not meet the hedge accounting criteria is recorded as a gain or loss to operations.